Urban nature: six of the best squares in central London | Hudsons Property

 Urban nature: six of the best squares in central London

 London is blessed with historic squares offering green space in the heart of the city.
-From famous and tourist-frequented areas such as Soho, dating back to the 17th-century in a nod to renaissance Italy, to Mayfair, Bloomsbury and Westminster, which followed the trend in the 18th-century, attractive green spaces lined with smart railings and trees are part of the charm of central London.
-Some are garden squares, private spaces only to be used by residents of the prime properties that overlook them.
+From famous and tourist-frequented areas such as Soho, dating back to the 17th-century in a nod to renaissance Italy, to Bloomsbury and Westminster, which followed the trend in the 18th-century, attractive green spaces lined with railings and trees are part of the charm of central London.

 Cavendish Square

-Top in the list of garden squares in London is one of the West End’s most elegant Georgian squares, steps from Oxford Street, Cavendish Square was designed for the second Earl of Oxford as his large London estate in 1717.
-Planted with tall, mottled grey-green plane trees, that famously line the streets of central London, it’s a serene spot with a circular lawn, under the watchful gaze of John Lewis.
-The much-publicised redevelopment of Cavendish Square is set to be a 280,000 sq ft mixed-use development, a subterranean complex in the original 70’s car park.
+Top of the list of garden squares in London is one of the West End’s most elegant Georgian squares, steps from Oxford Street.
+Cavendish Square was designed for the second Earl of Oxford as his large London estate in 1717.
+The square is lined with impressive Georgian architecture and mansions originally built for aristocrats and nobility.
+It retains an air of luxury and exclusivity.

 Manchester Square

 Built in the late 18th century on what was then the outskirts of the City, this well-preserved little garden square in Marylebone was originally created for the 4th Duke of Manchester.
 Unsurprisingly naming his grand home Manchester House, it later became known as Hertford House and now houses The Wallace Collection.
-Today, a circular path hugs a lush central lawn surrounded by mature plane and lime trees.
-The serenity was disrupted during WWII when trenches were dug and tanks for emergency water installed.

 Portman Square